 Only 29% favored, 54 opposed.

-Um, you know, you saw this as an opportunity for the Republicans to be able to contrast, but a lot of our problems were they were self-inflicted, where you know, uh uh the Republicans, when they passed a great tax cut plan that would create jobs and grow the economy, they decided it along the way they were going to take away state and local tax deductions.
+But a lot of the problems were they were self-inflicted where, you know, the Republicans, when they passed a great tax cut plan that would create jobs and grow the economy, they decided along the way they were going to take away state and local tax deductions, which is, okay, maybe good policy, but it's bad politics when you have 30 some odd suburban legislators in New York, New Jersey,

-Um, you know, that put a lot of members at risk.
+You know, that put a lot of members at risk.

-They want a government-run health care.
+They want to government-run health care.

 The Republicans didn't get it done.

-They didn't get it done on that, they didn't get it done on immigration.
+They didn't get it done on immigration.

 They see a better economy, 58 to 32.

-So there's this economic optimism, and then a disappointment with the Republican majority on immigration and on health care.
+So there's this economic optimism and then a disappointment with the Republican majority on immigration and on health care.

-I mean, I was just like, I was shocked when they finally took power and they weren't ready to go forward with their repeal and replace plan.
+I think that was, look, at the time, I mean, I was just like, I was shocked when they finally took power and they weren't ready to go forward with their repeal and replace plan.

-Then we began to realize for seven and a half years, 60 or 70 some odd show votes by House Republicans, always voting to repeal and replace, but when it came time where it actually means Something and it would get to the Senate and you can negotiate in conference a a better bill that would have repealed and replaced.
+But when it came time where it would actually mean something and it would get to the Senate and you can negotiate in conference a better bill that would have repealed and replaced, they punted.

-And then it became okay, how much of this apple can we get?
+And then it became, okay, how much of this apple can we get?

 And then there was great negotiation.